 How to Choose the Right Perfume for You

-It’s important to remember that the pH of the skin varies from person to person, so each scent can also smell different depending on the wearer
+It’s important to remember that the pH of the skin varies from person to person, so each scent can also smell different depending on the person who wears it.

 Sometimes, an ingredient like wood or citrus doesn’t match your body well and you may have a reaction.